Staff

 – Toni Morrison

-Mr. Moten started his education career in South Carolina at Northwestern High School before joining Teach For America as a corps member in Dallas-Fort Worth, Texas, where he taught middle school Algebra I, eighth grade mathematics and seventh grade accelerated mathematics.
+Mr. Moten Jr. started his education career in South Carolina at Northwestern High School before joining Teach For America as a corps member in Dallas-Fort Worth, Texas, where he taught middle school Algebra I, eighth grade mathematics and seventh grade accelerated mathematics.
 Following his classroom experience, he joined the organization’s regional staff, where he served as manager and later director of teacher leadership development.
-As a director for Teach for America, Mr. Moten was responsible for setting vision and strategy and assisting in the cultivation of future leaders.
+As a director for Teach For America, Mr. Moten Jr. was responsible for setting vision and strategy and assisting in the cultivation of future leaders.

 Director of Solar Grant Partnerships